prominenceai/deepstream-services-library/docs/api-pipeline.md

 ```C++
 DslReturnType dsl_pipeline_new_many(const wchar_t** pipelines);
 ```
 The constructor creates multiple uniquely named Pipelines at once.
-All names are checked for uniqueness before any construction takes place.
-The call will fail if any of the names are duplicates, or are currently in use.
+All names are checked for uniqueness, with the call failing on first occurence of a duplicate.

 **Parameters**
 * `pipelines` - [in] a NULL terminated array of unique names for the Pipelines to create.